 Most Importantly, Floss Daily

 Regardless of the floss you choose for your child, the most important thing is that they floss daily.
 You can help them at first to ensure that they are flossing properly and thoroughly cleaning between their teeth.
 Does your child have bleeding gums from flossing?
 If so, they could be developing gingivitis.
 Bring them into our office for a comprehensive oral exam.
 During their visit, we will thoroughly evaluate the state of their oral health and provide a range of treatment solutions based upon our conclusions.
-Visit our office today to help your child earn a great, healthy smile that they will proudly enjoy for the rest of their life!
+Visit our pediatric dentist in Katy today to help your child earn a great, healthy smile that they will proudly enjoy for the rest of their life!